Patompongbig/SuperAIss5/NSTDA/README.md

 # Text-to-Gloss Training (LANTA HPC)

-This repository contains scripts for training, compiling, and running inference with the MBART model using TRL and LoRA on the LANTA supercomputer.
+This repository contains scripts for training, compiling, and running inference with the LLM model using TRL and LoRA on the LANTA supercomputer.

 ---